Tang Sanzang: Character description

-He is sent by the Emperor Taizong on a mission to Tianzhu (an ancient Chinese name for India) to fetch a set of Buddhist scriptures back to China for the purpose of spreading Buddhism in his native land.
+He is sent by the Emperor Taizong on a mission to Tianzhu (an ancient Chinese name for India) to fetch a set of Mahayana Buddhist scriptures back to China for the purpose of spreading Buddhism in his native land.
 He becomes sworn brothers with the Emperor of the Tang dynasty, and the emperor sees him off from the capital Chang'an with two escorts to accompany him.
+This contrasts with the historical Xuanzang, who disobeyed the Emperor's orders against foreign travel and did not have his permission.

-Tang Sanzang is helpless at defending himself and his two escorts are killed during his first encounter with demons after his departure from Chang'an.
-The bodhisattva Avalokiteśvara (Guanyin) helps Tang Sanzang find three powerful supernatural beings – Sun Wukong, Zhu Bajie and Sha Wujing (a monkey, pig and fish spirit respectively) – to aid and protect him on his journey.
-The three become Tang Sanzang's disciples and receive enlightenment and redemption for their past sins once the pilgrimage is complete.
+Sanzang is helpless at defending himself and his two escorts are killed during his first encounter with demons after his departure from Chang'an.
+The bodhisattva Guanyin helps Tang Sanzang find 4 powerful supernatural beings—Sun Wukong, Zhu Bajie, Sha Wujing and White Dragon Horse (a monkey, pig, fish, dragon and horse spirit, respectively)—to aid and protect him on his journey.
+The 4 of them become Sanzang's disciples and receive enlightenment and redemption for their past sins once the pilgrimage is complete.

-Along the journey, Tang Sanzang is constantly terrorised by monsters and demons due to a legend which says that one can attain immortality by consuming his flesh because he is a reincarnation of a holy being.
+Along the journey, Sanzang is constantly terrorised by monsters and demons due to a legend which says that one can attain immortality by consuming his flesh because he is a reincarnation of a holy being.
 One of his disciples is caught by a monster, and the other falls into the Tongtian River, also known as the River of Communion with Heaven.
+On the other hand, there are several attempts on marrying him made by demons such as the Scorpion Demoness and the Golden-Nosed Albino Rat Spirit.